Advance Wars 2: Black Hole Rising: Development

 When screenshots of the game were released in April of that year, it was seen that the original graphic style of Advance Wars would stay unchanged, and one could guess that changes would mostly be cosmetic.
-When a demo of the game was released at E3 that year, it was clear that the gameplay would stay nearly identical to its predecessor Advance Wars, though new content would be added.
-IGN journalist Craig Harris commented after E3 2003 that "[Black Hole Rising] doesn't have an overwhelming sense of newness".
+When a demo of the game was released at E3, it was clear that the gameplay would stay nearly identical to its predecessor Advance Wars, though new content would be added.
+IGN journalist Craig Harris commented after E3 2003 that "Black Hole Rising doesn't have an overwhelming sense of newness".

+Reception

-ReceptionBlack Hole Rising received "generally favorable reviews" according to the review aggregation website Metacritic.
+Black Hole Rising received "generally favorable reviews" according to the review aggregation website Metacritic.
 GameSpot said: "No GBA owner should be without it, and anyone getting their hands on a new GBA for the first time should make playing Advance Wars 2 one of their first orders of business".
 The publication later named it the best Game Boy Advance game of June 2003.

 IGN praised it as "one of the finest games to hit the Game Boy Advance".
 GameNOW called it "definitely one of the meatiest handheld games out there", and said that it "really shines" when played against human opponents for long periods of time.
-1Up.com gave the game a B+ praising the core gameplay of the series stating: "The game has changed just enough to please loyal fans, and when you've got a formula that makes for such a compelling gaming experience, why mess with it?"
+1Up.com praised the core gameplay of the series, stating that "The game has changed just enough to please loyal fans, and when you've got a formula that makes for such a compelling gaming experience, why mess with it?"

 The criticism received generally faulted the game's similarity to its predecessor.
 GameSpot commented that one could "cynically call it a rehash", and IGN stated that "the number 2 in the title honestly doesn't deserve to be there".
 Eurogamer had similar comments about the game, claiming "it's a classic, but it's so obviously a £35 mission pack, and is probably double the price it should have been".
 GameSpy's Michael Vreeland thought the game "feels a bit too similar to the first game".

 The game received Editor's Choice awards from both GameSpot and IGN.
 It also received the Best Handheld Game of the Year 2003 award at the European Computer Trade Show.
+During the AIAS' 7th Annual Interactive Achievement Awards, Black Hole Rising was nominated for Handheld Game of the Year.